Zedruc/nofu-bot/README.md

-# 🤔 So what can it do?
+# 🤔 So what is it able to do?

 In short: It can entertain people :D